Air Quality Advisory Issued for Wednesday Due to Wildfire Smoke

-SAN FRANCISCO (BCN) — The Bay Area Air Quality Management District has issued an air quality advisory for Wednesday because smoke from wildfires across Northern California is expected to move into the region.
+SAN FRANCISCO (CBS SF) — The Bay Area Air Quality Management District is issuing an air quality advisory for Wednesday due to smoke from wildfires elsewhere in California.

-The air district has issued a series of the air quality advisories in recent weeks due to the wildfires burning, and said Wednesday’s forecast is for hazy and smoky conditions in the North Bay especially.
-However, air quality is expected to not get bad enough to exceed federal health standards and prompt a Spare the Air alert and wood burning ban, according to the district.READ MORE: California Recall: "No" Vote Projected to Win in Recall Election; Newsom Remains Governor
+The air district had issued a more serious Spare the Air alert for Tuesday with pollution levels expected to exceed federal health standards in some parts of the region, but the pollution was forecasted to lessen Wednesday.READ MORE: San Jose State University To Pay Student-Athletes $1.6M For Ignoring Sexual Assault, Harassment Claims

+ALSO READ: Summer Departs With Sweltering Temperatures; Smoky Skies Draped Over East Bay

 Air quality readings are available at baaqmd.gov/highs.

-To find out when a Spare the Air Alert is in effect, residents can sign up for text alerts by texting the word “START” to 817-57, register for email AirAlerts at www.sparetheair.org, call 1(800) HELP-AIR, download the Spare the Air App or connect with Spare the Air on Facebook or Twitter.MORE NEWS: 911 Calls Motivated By Racial, Ethnic Bias May Be Outlawed In Santa Cruz County
+To find out when a Spare the Air Alert is in effect, residents can sign up for text alerts by texting the word “START” to 817-57, register for email AirAlerts at www.sparetheair.org, call 1(800) HELP-AIR, download the Spare the Air App or connect with Spare the Air on Facebook or Twitter.MORE NEWS: COVID: San Francisco International Airport Implements Vaccination Requirement For All Workers

 © Copyright 2021 CBS Broadcasting Inc. and Bay City News Service.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.